 Only then I imagined Junior’s face at the funeral – unmoving, cold, layers of makeup pasted on his by-then waxy, inhuman skin, his body stiffened by rigor mortis, atop a white cushion in a pine box, in front of strangers, in a church he never attended when he was alive.
 Did they even use pine for coffins anymore?
 I didn’t know but it didn’t stop the forest smell from coming to mind.
-Then I thought about the people who would come to mourn, to gawk, to rub my shoulders and say they we praying for me; old Mr. Harvey who had been trying to get me to book a massage session with him for as many years as he should have retired from that line of work, he would probably think it was apropos now to offer to help me relieve my stress.
+Then I thought about the people who would come to mourn, to gawk, to rub my shoulders and say they were praying for me; old Mr. Harvey who had been trying to get me to book a massage session with him for as many years as he should have retired from that line of work, he would probably think it was apropos now to offer to help me relieve my stress.

 I thought about our children, ten-year-old Zach and seven-year old Trudy, our son struggling to rein in his tears, Trudy content to wail loudly and revel in the attention it brought, when they finally understood that they would never see their father again; the photo-box I would buy at Michaels and help Trudy decorate with decoupage so she could save the little scraps of paper she would undoubtedly gather from around the house, for memories, when the attention-givers returned to their daily life.

 I thought about the house, the box of stuff Junior had brought into our bedroom when we moved, a mess of college memorabilia with long-broken pins and buttons from the first time he volunteered on Hillary Clinton’s campaign.
 He had planned to show up to volunteer again but he’d gotten enraged about something and spent so much time dithering about it, he never got around to it.
-There was so much to be mad at that who can remember where it all started, but eventually, he’d gotten disenchanted with Madame President as he always referred to her, and decided to throw his weight behind Bernie Sanders instead, but before that, back when he had first shown me the box, he thought when he arrived wearing the throwback button, he would get a laugh but that it would also seal his commitment, confirm his status as a longtime supporter.
+There was so much to be mad at that who can remember where it all started, but eventually, he’d gotten disenchanted with Madame President as he always referred to her, and decided to throw his weight behind Bernie Sanders instead, but before that, back when he had first shown me the box, he thought when he arrived wearing the throwback button, not only would he get a well deserved laugh but that it would also seal his commitment, confirm his status as a longtime supporter.
 Whoever was in charge would definitely choose him.
 Or so he’d boasted when he first displayed the button, pride glowing on his brown face.

 I realized in a flash that that box would become a permanent part of my bedroom room now.
 I’d had more chance of getting rid of the stuff when Junior was alive.
 I hadn’t planned to nag him about it.
 Nagging didn’t work on my husband.
 But I had been working on an elaborate plan to get him to think throwing it out was his idea.
 After the election and the Trump inauguration and his general malaise that turned to disgust with everything that seemed like it pointed to the past, I felt like I was getting close.
 Now that he was dead though, everything he owned, everything he touched would become a shrine.
 Now that he was dead…